2017 Auto Club 400: Background

-Auto Club Speedway (formerly California Speedway) is a 2 mi, low-banked, D-shaped oval superspeedway in Fontana, California which has hosted NASCAR racing annually since 1997.
-It is also used for open wheel racing events.
-The racetrack is located near the former locations of Ontario Motor Speedway and Riverside International Raceway.
-The track is owned and operated by International Speedway Corporation and is the only track owned by ISC to have naming rights sold.
-The speedway is served by the nearby Interstate 10 and Interstate 15 freeways as well as a Metrolink station located behind the backstretch.
+Auto Club Speedway (previously California Speedway) was a 2 mi, low-banked, D-shaped oval superspeedway in Fontana, California which hosted NASCAR racing annually from 1997 to 2023.
+It was also used for open wheel racing events.
+The racetrack was located near the former locations of Ontario Motor Speedway and Riverside International Raceway.
+The track was owned and operated by International Speedway Corporation and was the only track owned by ISC to have its naming rights sold.
+The speedway was served by the nearby Interstate 10 and Interstate 15 freeways as well as a Metrolink station located behind the backstretch.

 Entry list

 First practice

 Kyle Larson was the fastest in the first practice session with a time of 38.081 seconds and a speed of 189.071 mph.

 Qualifying

 Kyle Larson scored the pole for the race with a time of 38.493 and a speed of 187.047 mph.
 “It was an interesting qualifying for us,” Larson said.
 “I ran the bottom in Turns 3 and 4.
 I knew everybody was running the top in 3 and 4 and my plan was to go up there in the second round, but thought I maybe got through 1 and 2 okay enough to run the bottom.
 I knew the third round I was going to have to move up.
 Our Target Chevy was really good, really balanced up there.
 I was surprised."